asyncedd/asyncedd.github.io/src/posts/hello.md

 I tell people I have no hobbies - I'd like to think so but- I don't know what are my hobbies.
 So, I assume I don't have hobbies. 😅

 I really like making cool stuff - Linux rices being one of them (they're harmfully addicting!).
-And on the other hand, I usually don't get myself to do the cool stuffs, unless I push myself - doing so.
+But I usually don't get myself to do the cool stuffs, unless I push myself - doing so.
 Also, I'm **REALLY BAD** at muti-tasking - well, atleast multi-tasking consciously.

 As you might tell from the structure of the "sentences", I'm really bad at sorting things and being organized.
 I don't think I'll ever be.